Defense Criminal Investigative Service: Organization

 Each branch is managed by an Assistant Inspector General who is cross-designated as a Deputy Director of DCIS.

 Locations

-DCIS is headquartered in Alexandria, Virginia, and maintains a presence in over 50 separate domestic and international locales.
+DCIS is headquartered in Alexandria, Virginia, and maintains a presence in more than 50 domestic and international locations.

-Each field office is overseen by a Special Agent-in-Charge who is responsible for overseeing multiple subordinate resident agencies and posts of duties located throughout the United States.
+Each field office is overseen by a Special Agent in Charge (SAC), who supervises numerous subordinate resident agencies and duty posts throughout the United States.